tfpauly/privacy-proxy/draft-private-access-tokens.md

 In the PAT architecture, these four components interact as follows.

-An Origin delegates a trusted Issuer to issue tokens for it.
+An Origin designates a trusted Issuer to issue tokens for it.
 The Origin then redirects any incoming Clients to the Issuer for policy enforcement, expecting the Client to return with a proof from the Issuer that the Origin's policy has been enforced for this Client.